Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 Help: EF00 = uefi bootable partition, 8200 = swap and 8300 = linux filesystem.<br>
 Note: If you get something above the boot partition with 1000KiB of free space, DON'T TOUCH IT.
 That is the protective MBR allocation.

-f. write changes to disk
+f. write changes to disk.

 ## 4. Format and Mount your partitions.
 a.
-Run `lsblk` to see what your doing.<br>
+Run `lsblk` to list the drive with it's partition table created.<br>
 b.
-Run `mkfs.ext4 /dev/root_partition` to format the root partition and run `mount /dev/root_partition /mnt` to mount the drive.<br>
+Run `mkfs.ext4 /dev/root_partition` to format the root partition and run `mount /dev/root_partition /mnt` to mount the install stick to the drive.<br>
 c.
-Run `mkfs.ext4 /dev/home_partition` to format the home partition and run `mount --mkdir /dev/home_partition /mnt/home` to create and mount the home partition.<br>
+Run `mkfs.ext4 /dev/home_partition` to format the home partition and run `mount --mkdir /dev/home_partition /mnt/home` to create and mount the install stick to the home partition of the drive.<br>
 d.
 Run `mkswap /dev/swap_partition` to format the swap partition and run `swapon /dev/swap_partition` to enable swap.<br>
 e.
-Run `mkfs.fat -F 32 /dev/efi_system_partition` to format the boot partition and run `mount --mkdir /dev/efi_system_partition /mnt/boot` to create and mount the boot partition.
+Run `mkfs.fat -F 32 /dev/efi_system_partition` to format the boot partition and run `mount --mkdir /dev/efi_system_partition /mnt/boot` to create and mount the install stick to the boot partition of the drive.

 ## 5. Configure Mirrorlist.
-This step isn't really necessary but I would highly recommend it as it sorts the servers from best to worst.
+This step isn't really necessary but I would highly recommend it as it sorts the package mirrors from best to worst.

 Note: Since we don't have a GUI interface for file management we must do everything through command line.
+Don't worry though, it's completely safe.

 a.
 Run `pacman -Sy` to update the package database on the ISO.<br>
 b.
-Run `pacman -S pacman-contrib` to install the tools needed for sorting the servers.<br>
+Once completed, run `pacman -S pacman-contrib` to install the necessary tools for sorting the mirrorlist.<br>
 c.
-Run `cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.backup` to create a backup.<br>
+Run `cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.backup` to create a backup of the current mirrorlist.<br>
 d.
-Run `nano /etc/pacman.d/mirrorlist` to see if all the servers that are listed in the file are uncommented.<br>
+Once the copy has been created, run `nano /etc/pacman.d/mirrorlist` to see if all the servers that are listed in the file are uncommented.<br>
 e.
 Once exited nano, run `rankmirrors -n 6 /etc/pacman.d/mirrorlist.backup > /etc/pacman.d/mirrorlist` to sort the servers in the backup file and copy it to the main file.

 ## 6. Download/Installing Essential Packages.
 This step is where you get to actually install your system.

-The following packages that it will install are the necessary core packages and the drivers for some wifi cards and sound cards.
+The following packages that will be installed are the necessary core packages and the drivers for the install as well as some drivers for wifi cards and sound cards.

 Run `pacstrap -K /mnt base base-devel linux linux-headers linux-firmware linux-firmware-marvell linux-firmware-whence man-db man-pages nano sof-firmware` to install the packages.

-## 7. Generating the fstab and chrooting into the install.
+## 7. Generating the fstab file and chrooting into the install.
-This step is where you will generate the partition UUID as without doing so will result in a system that wont know what it's doing.
+This step is where you will generate the drives partition UUID as without doing so will result in a system that wont know what it's doing.

 a.
 Run `genfstab -U /mnt >> /mnt/etc/fstab` to generate the fstab file.<br>
 b.
-Run `arch-chroot /mnt` to gain access to your install.
+Run `arch-chroot /mnt` to gain access to your install.<br>
+Congratulations, you are now in your Arch Linux install.
+Now you will complete the next few steps on your computer.

 ## 8. Localisation and Timezone.
-This step is to tell Arch Linux where you are from so that the locale and timmezone will be set accordingly.
-It will also set the system clock.
+This step is necessary so that your Arch Linux install knows where you are from so that the locale and timmezones will be set accordingly.
+It will also set the system clock for time syncronisation.

-WARNING: Anything and everything in this part is important.
-If you mess up when entering these commands your install is dead.
+WARNING: Anything and everything listed in this part is important and messing up when entering any of these commands will result in a dead install.

 a.
 Run `nano /etc/locale.gen` and scroll down to your locale and uncomment it.
 If you don't know your locale then uncomment `en_US.UTF-8 UTF-8`.<br>
 b.
-Once your locale has been uncommented, run `locale-gen` to generate the locale files.<br>
+Once your locale has been uncommented, save and exit nano and run `locale-gen` to generate the locale files for your install.<br>
 c.
-Even though you've already assigned the locale, you still need to echo the locale for older programs to function properly.
-To do this run `echo "LANG=[the locale you selected].UTF-8" >> /etc/locale.conf` to set the legacy locale.<br>
+Even though you've already assigned the locale, you still need to echo the locale to a specific file necessary for older programs to function properly.
+To do this run `echo "LANG=[the locale you selected].UTF-8" >> /etc/locale.conf` to set the legacy locale for your install.<br>
 d.
 This step is important and should be done either way.
 Run `export LANG=[the locale you selected].UTF-8`.<br>
 e.
 Skip this step if you have a qwerty us keyboard layout.
-If you have a keyboard other than us run `echo "KEYMAP=[your keyboard layout]" >> /etc/vconsole.conf`.<br>
+If you have a keyboard other than us qwerty layout, run `echo "KEYMAP=[your keyboard layout]" >> /etc/vconsole.conf` to set the correct keyboard scheme.<br>
 f.
-To set the timezone, run `ls /usr/share/zoneinfo` to list the unix timezones.<br>
+To set the timezone, run `ls /usr/share/zoneinfo` to list the unix timezones available on Arch Linux.<br>
 g.
-Once you have found your timezone, run `ln -sf /usr/share/zoneinfo/[Your Country Here]/[Your Timezone Here] /etc/localtime` to add a symbolic link for your timezone.<br>
+Once you have found your timezone, run `ln -sf /usr/share/zoneinfo/[Your Country Here]/[Your Timezone Here] /etc/localtime` to register a symbolic link for your timezone.<br>
 h.
-To link the software clock to the hardware clock, run `hwclock --systohc` to set the hardware clock.
+To link the software clock to the hardware clock of your computer, run `hwclock --systohc` to set the hardware clock.

 ## 9. Configure Pacman/Package Manager.
-This step is where you will configure pacman to be able to download faster and also enable the ability to download 32-bit packages through the Multilib repository.
+This step is where you will configure pacman to be able to download multiple packages at the same time and also enable the ability to download 32-bit packages through the Multilib repository.

 a.
 Run `nano /etc/pacman.conf` to enter the pacman config file.<br>
 b.
 Uncomment the line that you see below.<br>